breatheco-de/knowledge-base/content/getting-started-with-4geeks.md

 As a premium member, you'll also gain access to our exclusive [Slack channel](https://4geeksacademy.slack.com/), where you can receive 12-hour chat support and interact with experts who are ready to answer your questions.

-> 👀 Exciting news is on the horizon!
+> 👀 Exciting news is coming!
 Soon we're opening offices around the world, providing even more opportunities for in-person workshops, coding weekends, and engaging activities!

 ## Are You Ready? 😎